-FORM 1 0-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 For the quarterly period ended OR (d) OF THE SECURITIES EXCHANGE ACT OF I September 27, 2018 1934 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 For the transition period Commission file number 1934 NATIONAL CINE (Exact name of registrant as sp , (State or Other Delaware Jurisdiction of Incorporation or Organization) 20-2632505 (I.R.S.
-Employer Identification No.) 6300 S. Syracuse Way, Suite 300 Centennial, Colorado ress of Principal Executive Offices) 80111 (Zip Code) Registrant's telephone number, includ ng area code: (303) 792-3600 • Section 13 or 15(d) of the Securities Exchange Act of 1934 during d (2) has been subject to such filing requirements for the past 90 the preceding 15(d) of the Securities Exchange Act of 1934.
-Although not subjecteding 12 months had it been subject to such filing requirements. ect to these filing Indicate by check mark wheth er the registrant has submitted electronically and posted on its of Regulation S-T (§232.405 of this chapter) during the precedir corporate Web site, if any, every Interactive Data File required to b g 12 months (or for such shorter period that the registrant was required.) a non-accelerated filer, a smaller reporting company, or an emerging company" and "emerging growth company" in Rule 12b-2 of th Large accelerated filer Accelerated filer Non-accelerated filer x (Do not check if a smaller reporting company) Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition method for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of November 02, 2018, the registrant had 157,593,316 common membership units outstanding.
-The common membership units are not publicly traded.
+FORM 10-Q

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 27, 2018

+Commission file number: 001-33296

+20-5665602 (I.R.S.
+Employer Identification No.)

+(Exact name of registrant as specified in its charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+6300 S. Syracuse Way, Suite 300

+Cent ennial, Colo rado 80111 (Address of I Principal Execu tive Offices) (Zip Code) R egistrant's telephone number, including area code: (303) 792-3600 (or for such t (1) has filed all reports required to be filed by Section shorter period that the registrant was required to file suc No \Box ' / nt to Rule 40 t has submitted electronically and posted on its corpora of Regulation S-T (§232.405 of this chapter) during the ch files).
+Yes x No \Box • • e the definitio t is a large accelerated filer, an accelerated filer, a non-ans of "large accelerated filer," "accelerated filer," "sma Large accelerated filer Accelerated filer X Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company check mark if the registrant has elected not to use the excled pursuant to Section 13(a) of the Exchange Act. \Box xtended transition method for complying w ith any new o Indicate by check mark whether r the registran t is a shell company (as defined in Rule 12h-2 of the Fa change Act) Ves 🗆 No x

+As of November 1, 2018, 78,958,816 shares of the registrant's common stock (including unvested restricted shares), par value of \$0.01 per share, were outstanding.